 Attacks constantly evolving

-A major breakthrough in the attempt to anticipate and detect Zero Day phishing attacks in real-time is the development of machine learning solutions based on constant improvement.
-Solutions like Corrata’s SafePathML use continuous learning from datasets of malicious and safe domains to accurately assess their legitimacy and detect threats even before they have been identified by the wider cyber-security community.
-Working with existing intelligence databases while also detecting these Zero Day attacks ensures that mobile devices are protected from all phishing attacks, regardless of when they are created or how they evolve.
+A major breakthrough in the detecting Zero Day phishing attacks in real-time is the development of machine learning solutions.
+Solutions like Corrata’s SafePathML use continuous learning from datasets of malicious and safe domains to accurately assess whether they are credible.
+Similarly, they detect threats even before the wider cyber security community uncover them.
+Working with existing intelligence databases while also detecting these Zero Day attacks protects mobile devices from all phishing attacks.

 Visibility is crucial

-With phishing quickly becoming one of the most prevalent cyber threats facing modern organizations, and with reports such as these from Cofense and Proofpoint, it is clear that the ability to evolve to detect and protect from attacks as they occur is quickly becoming one of the most essential aspects of organizational security.
-And with mobile usage growing so rapidly in enterprise, it is no surprise that the methods used by phishing attacks have evolved to focus on mobile-based platforms, leaving security and defense solutions with no other option but to follow suit.
+The ability to detect and protect from attacks as they occur is quickly becoming an essential aspect of enterprise security.
+With enterprise mobile usage growing so rapidly, it is no surprise that phishing attacks are focusing on mobile platforms.
+This leaves security and defense solutions with no other option but to follow suit.

-To find out more about how Corrata Security and Control could help protect your organization’s mobile devices from phishing attacks , visit www.corrata.com or email us at email@example.com.
+To find out more visit www.corrata.com or email us at email@example.com.